willfindlay/bpfbox-presentation/ccsw/notes.md

 2. bpfbox policy should be application transparent, and shouldn't require any changes to the source code of the confined application.

-3. bpfbox policy should be flexible, offering optional layers of granularity.
+3. bpfbox policy should be flexible, offering optional layers of granularity, so that it can provide optional fine-grained protection while its base functionality remains easy to use.

 4. bpfbox policy should follow the principle of least privilege, and it should be difficult to write an insecure policy.